Kara-Lis Coverdale

 Kara-Lis Coverdale, also known as K-LC, is a Canadian composer, musician, and producer based in Montreal, Quebec.
 Coverdale's music mixes electronic and traditional instruments, including piano, organ, and keyboard.
-Her 25-minute album Grafts (2017) was named an album of the year by Noisey, Crack, Boomkat, Resident Advisor, and Tinymixtapes.
+She released A 480 (2014), Aftertouches (2015), Grafts (2017), From Where You Came (2025), A Series of Actions in a Sphere of Forever (2025), and Changes in Air (2025).

 Early life

 Coverdale began studying music and piano at age 5.
 By age 14, she had begun performing and composing her own music.
-Her mother is an Estonian visual and choral artist, her father is a builder, and her great-uncle Ike Volkov is part of the Estonian folk group Kukkerpillid.
+Her mother is an Estonian visual and choral artist, her father is a builder, and her great-uncle Ike Volkov is part of the Estonian folk group Kukerpillid.
 She was a competitive pianist until she went to music school at The University of Western Ontario, where she studied piano, composition, and musicology with Gwen Beamish, Omar Daniel, David Myska, and Jay Hodgson.
 She later studied in the MIT (Media Information Technologies) program.
 Canadian pianist Ann Southam presented her with the promising young artist award at The Contemporary Music Showcase in Toronto.
 At Western, Coverdale became captivated by the practice of electroacoustic music and began integrating electronics and digital processes into her work.
 The Kurzweil K2500 was the first sampler she ever worked with.

 Since age 13, Coverdale has been the organist and music director at several churches across Canada.
 Sacred music is an influence in her composition work, as is Estonian choral and folk music.

 Music career

 Tours and performances

 Coverdale's live performances have been consistently met with widespread international critical acclaim.
 She has received outstanding reviews for her solo performances in publications like The New York Times, The Guardian, Wire, and Crack Magazine.
 In 2016 and 2017, Coverdale performed over eighty shows in Europe, North America, and Australia.
-She has is opened tours for acts such as Big Thief and Caribou., is part of the Floating Points Promises Ensemble with Shabaka Hutchings, and the Konoyo Gagaku Ensemble.
+She has opened tours for acts such as Big Thief and Caribou., is part of the Floating Points Promises Ensemble with Shabaka Hutchings, and the Konoyo Gagaku Ensemble.

 Coverdale has performed at the Unsound Festival, Mutek, and Semibreve.

 She has earned praise from Arvo Pärt (she also appears in the documentary "That Pärt Feeling" by Paul Hegeman) and Brian Eno.
 She is one of the only artists to open a solo show for Death Grips, in Köln at Stadtgarden in 2016.
 In 2017, Coverdale partook in the 17th edition of the Sonic Acts Festival in Amsterdam, exploring the theme of "The Noise of Being".